ZeusVS/gover/README.md

 ```
 - 'q': Quit the program

-- 'enter': Open the selected in a new window:
+- 'enter': Open the current selection in a new window:
                Directory: default terminal
                Text file: default editor

+- 'R': Rename the current selection

 - '~':  Go to your home directory
 - 'h':  Go to parent directory